devspace-sh/devspace/docs/website/versioned_docs/version-v4.0.0/cli/configuration/custom-commands.md

     value: ["npm", "run", "debug"]
 ```

-> Shared commands do not have to use `devspace`, they can also run any other script or command, set environment variables etc. If you are familiar with the `scripts` section of the `package.json` for Node.js, you will find that `devspace run [name]` works pretty much the same way as `npm run [name]`
+> Custom commands do not have to use `devspace`, they can also run any other script or command, set environment variables etc. If you are familiar with the `scripts` section of the `package.json` for Node.js, you will find that `devspace run [name]` works pretty much the same way as `npm run [name]`

-The above example configuration would allow a developer to the shared command `debug-backend` like this:
+The above example configuration would allow a developer to the custom command `debug-backend` like this:
 ```bash
 devspace run debug-backend
 ```